MakeSchool-Tutorials/Make-Chat-Tutorial/P04-Sending-The-Message/content.md

 Simple enough.
 Notice how we can access the `data` sent like an object.

-We should update the client to receive and show new messages from the server.
+Finally we should update the client to listen for any `new message` events from the server, and when they come, append those new messages to the DOM for the user to see.

 ```javascript
 //index.js